The Xometry app works best with JavaScript enabled!

 What Does a Small Elastic Modulus Value Indicate?

 A small elastic modulus indicates that it does not take much force to induce a considerable amount of elastic strain in a material.
 It is flexible, not stiff.
-It will easily deform elastically if any sort of compression or tensile stress is applied.
-Rubber is an example of such a material, with a very low elastic modulus of 0.05 GPa.
+It will deform elastically with minimal applied tensile or compressive stress.
+Rubber is an example of such a material, with a very low elastic modulus of approximately 0.01 to 0.1 GPa, depending on the specific type and testing conditions.

 What Is the Elastic Modulus Symbol?